Using the Expression Browser

 Suggestions for expressions:

-This expression shows you the number of samples ingested per second as averaged over a 1-minute window:
+This expression shows you the number of samples per second that Prometheus is currently storing, as averaged over a 1-minute window:

 This shows the value of the synthetic up metric that Prometheus records for every target scrape, in this case, scoped to just the prometheus job: